 This magnificent 255-acre wooded ravine on Fuller Mountain in Warwick stretches from north of Black Rock Road to the New Jersey border.
 A stream called Fuller’s Brook runs the length of the preserve.
 Frogs, toads and salamanders live in the wetlands around the stream.
 The woods are home to many mammals, including the long-tailed weasel and black bear, several unusual plants, and an abundance of bird life.
-The preserve has a small parking area and information kiosk with maps of the preserve’s two trails, a moderate 1.75 mile round trip trail and 1.5 mile round trip trail that both lead to a fantastic vista overlooking the Warwick Valley and an enchanting ¾ mile loop that meanders along and over Fuller’s Brook.
+The preserve has a small parking area and information kiosk with maps of the preserve’s three trails: a moderate 1.75 mile round trip trail and 1.5 mile round trip trail that both lead to a fantastic vista overlooking the Warwick Valley and an enchanting ¾ mile loop that meanders along and over Fuller’s Brook.
 For a trail map of Fuller Mountain Preserve, please CLICK HERE.

 From Rt.
 17, take exit 124 to 17A, continuing on 17A/94 through Warwick.